Broker Terms and Conditions.

-The Carrier will contact you or your Agent by phone at the numbers you have provided, to schedule an appointment for pick-up and delivery of the vehicle(s).
-It is your responsibility to verify that all contact phone numbers provided to PAT and subsequently to the Carrier are correct.
-If you are unable to meet the driver for an appointed time for pick up or delivery, you may designate an Agent on your behalf to release and/or accept the vehicle(s).
-You understand that if neither you nor your Agent can accept and/or remit proper payment for the vehicle(s) on delivery at the destination, the vehicle(s) may be stored in a facility chosen by the Carrier at your expense.
+The Carrier will contact you or your Agent by phone at the numbers you have provided, to schedule an appointment for pick up and delivery of the vehicle(s), equipment, freight, etc. It is your responsibility to verify that all contact phone numbers provided to PAT and subsequently to the Carrier are correct.
+If you are unable to meet the driver for an appointed time for pick up or delivery, you may designate an agent on your behalf to release and/or accept the vehicle(s), equipment, freight, etc. You understand that if neither you nor your Agent can accept and/or remit proper payment for the vehicle(s), equipment, freight, etc. on delivery at the destination, the vehicle(s), equipment, freight, etc. may be stored in a facility chosen by the Carrier at your expense.

-If the Carrier is unable to access the pick-up or delivery addresses provided by you for any reason, you agree to meet the Carrier at a nearby location, for the Carrier to safely pick up or drop off your vehicle(s).
-Alternatively, you authorize PAT or the Carrier, at their discretion, to subcontract a local service, (i.e. flatbed) at the Carrier’s expense, to assist the Carrier in providing ‘door to door’ pick up or delivery.
-Additionally, PAT reserves the right to arrange transportation of the Shipper’s vehicle(s) along whichever route and from any origin to any destination most conducive as determined by PAT.
+If the Carrier is unable to access the pick-up or delivery addresses provided by you for any reason, you agree to meet the Carrier at a nearby location, for the Carrier to safely pick up or drop off your vehicle(s), equipment, freight, etc. Alternatively, you authorize PAT or the Carrier, at their discretion, to subcontract a local service, (i.e. flatbed) at the Carrier’s expense, to assist the Carrier in providing ‘door to door’ pick up or delivery.
+Additionally, PAT reserves the right to arrange transportation of the Shipper’s vehicle(s), equipment, freight, etc. along whichever route and from any origin to any destination most conducive as determined by PAT.
 PAT will notify the Shipper of the determined route via text, phone call, email, order update, etc., and may assume the Shipper’s consent unless otherwise expressed by the Shipper via email or text message.

-Payments for the balance due to the Carrier must be made on or before delivery of your vehicle(s) unless payment on pick up is pre-arranged.
-The Shipper may elect to pay the remaining balance due to the Carrier via the credit card provided.
+Payments for the balance due to the Carrier must be made on or before delivery of your vehicle(s), equipment, freight, etc. unless payment on pick up is pre-arranged.
+The Shipper may elect to pay the remaining balance due to the Carrier via invoice paid to PAT once the Shipper’s vehicle(s), equipment, freight, etc. is picked up or via credit card if provided.
 PAT will charge this amount plus a 5% processing fee once the Carrier has confirmed pick up.
 The Carrier only accepts Cash or Cashier’s Check for payments made directly to the driver or Carrier upon delivery.
 All payments other than the Reservation Fee and optional purchases made by the Shipper are listed as “Other” with the Carrier unless otherwise stated via email or text message.
 It is your responsibility to verify the Carrier’s preferred method and/or the proper spelling of their Company’s name for such payment.

-MONEY BACK GUARANTEE – PAT will refund the Reservation Fee if your assigned Carrier cancels your shipment and we are unable to secure a new Carrier to transport your vehicle(s) within two (2) weeks of your selected availability date.
+MONEY BACK GUARANTEE – PAT will refund the Reservation Fee if your assigned Carrier cancels your shipment and we are unable to secure a new Carrier to transport your vehicle(s), equipment, freight, etc. within two (2) weeks of your selected availability date.

 Carrier Terms and Conditions.

-This BROKER/CARRIER Agreement is being entered into by and between PLYMOUTH AUTO TRANSPORT, LLC (hereinafter referred to as “BROKER”), and THE CARRIER LISTED ABOVE UNDER “CARRIER INFORMATION”, (hereinafter referred to as “CARRIER”) as defined below, on the date listed above as the “Dispatch Date”.
+This BROKER & CARRIER Service Agreement is being entered into by and between PLYMOUTH AUTO TRANSPORT, LLC dba Plymouth Transportation (hereinafter referred to as “BROKER”), and THE CARRIER LISTED ABOVE UNDER “CARRIER INFORMATION”, (hereinafter referred to as “CARRIER”) as defined below, on the date listed above as the “Dispatch Date”.